GuiyinTIAN/Billiards-Analyzer/README.md

 3. Install requirements:
    ```
+   # if not in the project directory, navigate to it first
+   cd Billiards_Analyzer
    pip install -r requirements.txt
    ```

-4. Install YOLOv5 as a local package:
+4. Back to project directory, Install YOLOv5 as a local package:
    ```
    cd yolov5
    pip install .